 - L.L Bean – great for casual everyday tunics

-- Dudley Stephens – for the warmest fleece you can find and great color selection
+- Dudley Stephens – for the warmest fleece you can find and a great color selection

 - Lily Pulitzer – when you want bright cheery colors